How To Future Proof Your Website

 Ask how future-proof your website will be

-When you are speaking with a prospective web designer, don’t be afraid to ask directly about how future proof they will make your website.
+When speaking with a prospective web designer, don’t be afraid to ask directly about how future proof they will make your website.

-For example, it should take minimal effort to change things such as page layout, header and footer content, as well as color schemes and other visual elements.
+For example, it should take minimal effort to change page layout, header, footer content, color schemes, and other visual elements.

 FURTHER READING: Small Web Design Changes Can Make a Big Difference